 Employee Assistance Program

 As much as employees may try not to let personal issues interfere with their work performance, that is not always possible.
-From financial stress to facing a divorce to problems with addiction, people need resources to overcome their struggle.
+From financial stress to facing a divorce to problems with addiction, people need resources to overcome their struggles.

-An employee assistance program (EAP) provides employees with free or low-cost intervention like counseling to deal with their issue.
+An employee assistance program (EAP) provides employees with free or low-cost intervention like counseling to deal with their issues.
 The set-up of an EAP involves the employee scheduling an appointment with a contracted service provider for a confidential initial session and determining a plan from there.
 Axcet HR Solutions is available to assist employers with locating EAP providers and negotiating favorable rates.